The Role of Family Therapy in Supporting Veterans’ Transition to Civilian Life

 Nervous breakdown symptoms include insomnia or sleep problems, hallucinations, extreme mood swings, unexplained outbursts, anxiety with high blood pressure, dizziness, upset stomach, trembling, and tense muscles.
 Sometimes, depressive symptoms increase the feeling of hopelessness and thoughts of suicide or self-harm.
 It is significantly important to take a moment to acknowledge the symptoms and seek professional help immediately.

 Some studies show the brain’s dysfunction when you feel depressed.
-There is a high tendency that the brain physically ages faster than those who are mentally okay.
+There is a high tendency that the brain physically age faster than those who are mentally okay.
 Depression can physically change a person’s brain and leave it more susceptible to all sorts of illnesses associated with old age.

 But of course, not all cases of depression are like that.
 Some of them are manageable too.
 But then again, it requires a lot of effort to get rid of it before it becomes a big deal.

-Often, older people who have depressed mood for at least two weeks appears to have trouble sleeping, tired, or seem grumpy and irritable.
+Often, older people who have a depressed mood for at least two weeks appear to have trouble sleeping, are tired, or seem grumpy and irritable.
 The warning sign of emotional distress or depression can all produce symptoms that can be mistaken as early warning signs of dementia.
 It also goes along with memory and communication difficulties as well as behavioral changes.
 Also, attention problems caused by depression can often look like Alzheimer’s disease or other brain disorders.

-Retirement usually leads to a significant decline in physical health, especially with men.
+Retirement usually leads to a significant decline in physical health, especially in men.
 Many individuals’ results indicate that absolute retirement reaches a 5-16 percent increase in complications connected with critical thinking, problem-solving, mobility, and daily functions.
 Retirement increases the odds of suffering from major or clinical depression.
 Often, the individual gets stuck with the idea that he now lacks purpose.

 The ways you can help the elderly adjust to their retirement better and feel fulfilled and happy during this chapter of their lives are through optimism and effort.
 Expect that these old adults will go through a series of emotional stages that they cannot often understand.
 Thus, it would be best to guide them to set small goals.
-That way, with a person’s ability, he can structure their days and live their lives according to their heart’s desire.
+That way, with a person’s ability, he can structure their days and live their life according to their heart’s desire.
 Allow the elderly to grow their friendship so that they will feel that they are not alone.

 Honestly, there is no greater way to help them than to be there for them.
-Friends and family should provide comfort, safety, understanding, and unconditional love to the elderly because that is all they want in their limited time and support them to their healthy lifestyle changes.
+Friends and family should provide comfort, safety, understanding, and unconditional love to the elderly because that is all they want in their limited time and support them in their healthy lifestyle changes.

 Some studies point out that there is a correlation between retirement and poorer health.
 When older adults tend to stop or alter their routines, they experience a decline in cognitive functioning.
 Sometimes, it results in as much as double the rate of cognitive aging.
 Thus, they become more susceptible to a greater risk of developing various types of mental illnesses such as dementia and Alzheimer’s disease.